 Brief history of antiretroviral treatment

-The treatment of HIV infection has been a great challenge and faced failures in the initial years (Sandstrom and Kaplan, 1987).
+The treatment of HIV infection has been a great challenge and still remains as an unsolved problem (Sandstrom and Kaplan, 1987).
 In 1985, an assay for diagnosis of HIV antibody was developed for the confirmation of HIV infection (Ward et al., 1986).
 Clinical treatment for those with confirmed HIV infection started with the only available NRTI drug – azidothymidine (AZT), (later called Zidovudine (ZDV)).
 The drug is characterized for its toxic and unpleasant side effects (Koch et al., 1992; Richman et al., 1987).
 Nonetheless, the drug was the only hope for HIV infected people at the chronic stages of infection in mid 1980’s and was approved for use but the survival benefits lasted less than a year (Fischl et al., 1993; Fischl et al., 1990; Lundgren et al., 1994; Volberding et al., 1995; Volberding et al., 1990).
 Other NRTI drugs including didanosine (ddI) in 1991, Zalcitabine (ddC) in 1992, stavudine (d4T) in 1994 and lamivudine (3TC) in 1995 - were approved for use (Figure 1.10) but were toxic as well.
 The administration of the drugs was altered to reduce the toxicity of each drug but the approach remained ineffective (Skowron et al., 1993).
 Then, a combination therapy containing two NRTI drugs (Saravolatz et al., 1996), for example zidovudine with didanosine or zalcitabine showed some improvement, characterized by increased CD+ and better survival but with less durability and poor tolerability (Hammer et al., 1996).
 Triple NRTI combination therapy containing 3TC, ZDV and d4T was better tolerated but could not control HIV reproduction (Kuritzkes et al., 1999).
-A good result obtained from using NRTI drugs was the substantial reduction in HIV transmission from mother to child at birth (Connor et al., 1994; McGowan and Shah, 2000; McIntyre et al., 2009).
+A good result obtained from using those NRTI drugs was the substantial reduction in HIV transmission from mother to child at birth (Connor et al., 1994; McGowan and Shah, 2000; McIntyre et al., 2009).

 A notable advancement in antiretroviral treatment was observed after the development of NNRTI drugs and PI drugs that interacted directly with the viral proteins reverse transcriptase and protease to inhibit their action.
 Clinical trials were conducted with triple combination therapy contained 2 NRTIs and a NNRTI drug or 2 NRTIs and a PI drug (Montaner et al., 1998a; Montaner et al., 1998b; Staszewski et al., 1999b).
 Besides antiretroviral activity, combination therapy was also studied for toxicity and tolerability (Montaner et al., 1998b; Staszewski et al., 1999a; Staszewski et al., 1999b).
 The triple combination therapy of Nevirapine/efavirenz (NNRTI drug) with two NRTI drugs showed a good viral suppressing result (Staszewski et al., 1999a; Staszewski et al., 1999b) and was superior to monotherapy and dual therapy (Robbins et al., 2003).